/blog/can_protocol

 During arbitration, a node that sends recessive but reads dominant loses and stops, while the winning frame continues.

-Node A wins because its ID contains a dominant bit earlier, while Node B is transmitting a recessive bit.
+Node A wins because its ID first presents a dominant bit where Node B is transmitting a recessive one.

 CAN transmits data in the form of frames.